A male and female courting near Ulley.

 In support of community-based ecotourism, you’ll spend a night or two with a Ladakhi family in a traditional Ladakhi home: a Himalayan Homestay.
 Homestays provide clean and comfortable accommodations that reflect local lifestyle while giving visitors a taste of home life.
 Homestay operators are farmers and herders who are working with the Snow Leopard Conservancy to develop village-managed conservation and ecotourism programs to help protect the snow leopard and its prey species, as well as their natural habitats.
 Communities committed to not harming rare wildlife in exchange for having received training to help set up homestays and seek employment as nature guides, both of which have turned their hospitality and innate knowledge nto income-generating livelihoods.

 Another highlight of the trip is a Buddhist ritual dance festival -- a colorful and lively event.
-Please note that trip members will attend the festival on Day 15 of the trip (February 24).
-The trip date is chosen to allow trip members to attend the festival.
+Please note that 2021 trip members will attend the festival on Day 3 of the trip.
+The trip dates are chosen to allow trip members to attend the festival.

 NOTE: Due to the nature of this trip, and the uncertainty of what path a snow leopard may choose on any particular day, the day to day itinerary must remain flexible, responding to information that the naturalist and the local community informants gather regarding where snow leopards have been sighted.
 Weather conditions may also affect the placement of camp and daily movement.
 We may even shift to a different location for better sightings.
 The following itinerary remains subject to alteration in the field as information and opportunities become available.
 The number of trek days will remain the same, barring weather or other unusual circumstances that require a change.